ajm01/devfile-stack-samples/jpa/README-minikube.md

 odo is a CLI tool for creating applications on OpenShift and Kubernetes. odo allows developers to concentrate on creating applications without the need to administer a cluster itself.
 Creating deployment configurations, build configurations, service routes and other OpenShift or Kubernetes elements are all automated by odo.

 ## Installation and Configuration of the minikube environment
+<b>Please Note:</b> The guide only works with minikube configured with kubernetes 1.19.x or lower. odo link cannot link services successfully in a Kubernetes 1.20.x or higher environment as of this writing.

-It is recommended to obtain a suitable system for running kubernetes minikube.
-In practice this should be a 4 core system.
-Before proceeding, please follow the instructions for establishing a minikube environment:
+It is recommended tothat users of this guide obtain a suitable system for running minikube with kubernetes.
+In practice this should be a 4 core system minimum.
+Before proceeding to the sample application, please follow the instructions for establishing a minikube environment:

 ### Install and start docker
 Please follow instructions [here](https://docs.docker.com/engine/install/) for your OS distribution.